About

 Until August 1, 2021, I worked as Digital Infrastructure Coordinator at the Library of the University of Amsterdam.
 Before that I was Library Systems Coordinator (until early 2019), and before that (until April 2010) I was Head of the Library Systems Department.
 I was responsible for advancing the library data and information infrastructure and architecture.

-I have been a member of the ELAG Annual Conference Programme Committee since 2012.
+I have been a member of the ELAG Annual Conference Programme Committee from 2012 until 2021.

 Between 2008 and 2016 I have held a number of positions in IGeLU, the International Group of Ex Libris Users.